boschloo/connect4/README.md

-# Connect4
+# Learning to Play with Inductive Programming

-The directory [asp](./asp/) contains the Connect Four program as written at the beginning of the research.
-File [c4\_gdl.lp](./asp/c4_gdl.lp) is this program according to GDL-conventions.
-File [c4\_asp_v2.lp](./asp/c4_asp_v2.lp) is a somewhat simplified version used in learning the rules with ILASP, supplemented with facts and directives to give a meaningful output when solved with clingo.
-The output of the program is added..
+The directory [Reference program](./1.reference program/) contains the Connect Four program as written at the beginning of the research.
+File [c4_gdl.lp](./1.reference program/c4_gdl.lp) is this program according to GDL-conventions.
+File [c4_asp.lp](./asp/1.reference program/c4_asp.lp) is a somewhat simplified version used in learning the rules with ILASP, supplemented with facts and directives to give a meaningful output when solved with clingo.
+The output of the program is added.